-The Howard Payne Promise includes a promise to keep the student's cost of attendance as affordable as possible.
-Under The Promise, a student's full-time block tuition rate will not increase, as long as the student continues to meet the following eligibility criteria:
+Under The Guaranteed Block Tuition Rate, a student's guaranteed tuition payment option will not increase as long as the student continues to meet the following eligibility criteria:

 - 1. The student continues to be enrolled as a full-time student for consecutive fall and spring semesters, and - 2.
 The student continues to make satisfactory progress toward his/her degree, and - 3.
-The student's account must be paid according to the Payment of Accounts section of this catalog, and - 4.
-The student must remain in good standing with the university in all other matters.
+The student's account must be paid according to the Payment of Accounts section of this catalog, and

+4. The student must remain in good standing with the university in all other matters.

-Should students fail to meet the criteria above, their tuition for the next academic year will be re-determined by the block rate tuition in place at that time.
+Students who fail to meet the criteria above will have their tuition for the next academic year default to the block tuition rate in place at that time.
 It is critical for students to complete and submit all financial aid applications early.
 This will help ensure the student's account is credited with all financial aid for which the student is eligible, before the payment deadline date.
 Late filing and processing of financial aid applications will not allow a student to maintain the tuition guarantee.

-Part-time students are not eligible for guaranteed tuition under The Promise and are charged on a per-credit-hour basis as listed in the following section.
-(For 2008-2009, see the supplement for tuition and fees.)
+Part-time students are not eligible for The Guaranteed Tuition Payment Option and are charged on a per-credit-hour basis as listed in the following section.